fzi-forschungszentrum-informatik/PRIVACY-AVARE/AVARE-App/readme.md

 For JS Development:
 - run `npm run start` to get the development server running
 - if you have trouble connecting your device try `npm run connect`

+## License

+AVARE-App is distributed under GNU GPL V3.
+AVARE-App is a part of the AVARE-PROJECT.